Urban Bush Women Staff

-Renee Taylor-Foles, Organizational Advancement Partner.
-Renee Taylor-Foles is a fundraising professional with over 16 years of higher education and medical advancement experience.
+Renee Taylor-Foles is a fundraising professional with over 18 years of higher education and medical advancement experience.
 Her work experience includes development leadership positions at Salem Academy and College, Wake Forest Baptist Health and Visiting Nurse Service of New York.
-Before joining UBW, Ms. Taylor-Foles was the Director of Corporate, Foundation and Community Support at High Point University.

 Ms. Taylor-Foles received her undergraduate degree in biology from the College of William and Mary and her graduate degree in nonprofit organizations from High Point University.

 An active volunteer, Ms. Taylor-Foles was a co-founder of the young women's giving circle, The Fondue Fund, a Big Sister with Big Brothers Big Sisters for ten years and a member of the Women's Fund of Winston-Salem board of directors.

 Organizational Advancement Partner.